-The Merced GSP Public Draft was published July 19, 2019 and written comments were collected for a 30-day period ending August 19, 2019.
+The Merced GSP Public Draft was published July 19, 2019, and written comments were collected for a 30-day period ending August 19, 2019.
 Additional comments were also received at a joint meeting of the three GSA Boards held on September 18, 2019.
-Individual comments from all letters and the public were reviewed, categorized, and addressed in the original version of Appendix OAppendix O published in the 2020 GSP.
-Comment letters are included as an attachment to Appendix O. Comments from the joint boards meeting are documented in the meeting minutes and included as an attachment to Appendix O.
+Individual comments from all letters and the public were reviewed, categorized, and addressed in the original version of Appendix O published in the 2020 GSP.